olliw42/mLRS/docs/PARAMETERS.md

 Can be "none", "mbridge", "in", "crsf".

 #### Tx Ch Order ####
-Channel order provided by the radio.
+Channel order of the rc data provided to the Tx module.
 Can be "AETR", "TAER", "ETAR".

 #### Tx In Mode ####
-Selects the rc protocol on the in port.
+Selects the protocol of the rc data on the in port.
 Effective only when "Tx Ch Source" = "in".
 Can be "sbus", "sbus inv".

 #### Tx Ser Dest ####
-Selects the source of the serial data stream.
+Selects the destination/source of the serial data stream.
 Can be "serial", "mbridge", "serial2"

 #### Tx Ser Baudrate ####